Reviewed By Andreas Zabczyk Jul 16, 2010 Updated Jan 24, 2019

 The term selenite is used to refer to varieties of the mineral gypsum that show obvious crystalline structure.
-Selenite is used to refer specifically to the transparent and colorless gypsum, but sometimes it is used to refer to all the different crystalline varieties of gypsum, including satin spar, desert rose and gypsum flower.
+Selenite is used to refer specifically to transparent and colorless gypsum, but sometimes it is used to refer to all the different crystalline varieties of gypsum, including satin spar, desert rose and gypsum flower.

-Selenite Megacrystals from Mexico
+Selenite Megacrystals in Mexico

 Gypsum crystals can grow to remarkably large sizes.
-Some enormous crystals have been found in the caves of the Naica Mine in Chihuahua, Mexico that measure more than 11 meters in length.
+Some enormous crystals have been found in the caves of the Naica Mine in Chihuahua, Mexico, that measure more than 11 meters in length.

 Where selenite is usually transparent, satin spar is silky, fibrous and translucent with a pearly or milky appearance.
 Desert rose is rosette shaped gypsum with an outer druse of sand or with sand throughout; it is typically dusty rose, reddish or brown in color.
 Gypsum flower is rosette shaped with spreading fibers.
 Where desert rose looks like a rose, gypsum flower forms a wide range of shapes.
 Of the four varieties of crystalline gypsum, the transparent selenite is the rarest.

 Gypsum is the most common of the sulfate minerals and is found in every continent.
 By far the most famous source for selenite is the Naica Mine in Mexico.
-The Cave of Crystals contains giant selenite crystals which are among the largest natural crystals of any kind that have ever been found.
+The Cave of the Crystals contains giant selenite crystals that are among the largest natural crystals of any kind that have ever been found.

 |STAY IN TOUCH|